NCBI-Codeathons/SWIGG/README.md

 We would like to be able to use this graph model to be able to analyze a new sequence, and understand where it's structural variation occurs (ie which "path" on the graph it follows").

 ## Graph Visualization
 We implemented an interactive large scale graph visualization web application to visualize the "k-mer" signature structure dynamically.
+The library we used is capable of rendering 10,000 nodes in the browser.
 The direction of the arrow indicates the order of two "k-mer"s.
 Each sequence segment is a node, and every pair is an edge in the graph.
 A file selection button is provided for uploading user-defined "k-mer" inputs.
 <img src="documentation/images/image1.png" align="left" ></a>
 <br/><br/><br/><br/><br/><br/>
 <img src="documentation/images/image2.png" align="left" ></a>